-Button accepts children property to render its content.
-It can be any content from text to a group of elements stacked together inside the Button.
+Button accepts the children property to render its content.
+This can include any content, from text to a group of elements stacked together inside the Button.

 <Button onClick={() => {}}>About us</Button>

 Button works with both href and onClick properties.
-Using either of them will resolve Button rendering to <a> or <button> tag respectively.
+Using either will render the Button as an <a> or <button> tag, respectively.

 <View gap={3} direction="row">